eddiej/asciinema-rails/README.md

     bundle exec rspec spec

 ## Demo
 A demo of the player is available at [http://eddiej.github.io/asciinema-rails](http://eddiej.github.io/asciinema-rails).
-The embedded player shows a recording if the gem being installed and used in a new Rails application.
+The embedded player shows a recording of the gem being installed and used in a new Rails application.

 ## Contributing